-I’m upgrading my lighting to LED – What do I do about Emergency Lighting?
+Upgrading to LED – What about the Emergency Lighting?

 Where do I start?